Bill Lubenow

+William Cornelius Lubenow (July 28, 1939 – August 19, 2026) was an American academic and professor of History at Stockton University, New Jersey, between 1971 and 2022.

-William Cornelius Lubenow (born in Chicago, Illinois in 1939) holds the chair of History at Stockton University, New Jersey.
-He serves as President of the North American Conference on British Studies, and Chairman of the American Associates Committee of Parliament History.
-Lubenow is also a member of the Reform Club.
-His many academic distinctions include: Visiting Fellow of Wolfson College, Cambridge and Fellow of the Royal Historical Society.
+Lubenow served as President of the North American Conference on British Studies, and Chairman of the American Associates Committee of Parliament History.
+Lubenow was also a member of the Reform Club.
+His many academic distinctions included: Visiting Fellow of Wolfson College, Cambridge and Fellow of the Royal Historical Society.

+Lubenow died on August 19, 2026, at the age of 87.